julieqiu/exp/librarianx/README.md

 ### Add Another API Version

 Secret Manager has a beta API.
-Let's add it to the same library:
+You can add it by manually editing the config or recreating:

 ```
-$ librarianx add secretmanager google/cloud/secretmanager/v1beta2
-Updated secretmanager/.librarian.yaml
+$ nano secretmanager/.librarian.yaml
+# Add google/cloud/secretmanager/v1beta2 to the apis list
 ```

-Notice this updated the existing artifact config instead of creating a new one.
 The artifact now has two APIs:

 ```